SathyaBhat/sathyasays.com/content/posts/2013-02-25-reviving-my-dead-windows-8-install-with-no-bootable-usbdvd-and-linux-mint-cr48.md

   - windows

 ---
-Couple of months ago, just about a month before <a href="https://sathyabh.at/2012/12/28/how-cpgweds-came-about-the-engagement/" target="_blank">#cpgweds &#8211; the engagement</a> my Envy 14 laptop started showing signs of dying &#8211; weird noises coming from the vents, system freezing arbitrarily, system getting incredibly hot &#8211; and that&#8217;s really unusual because the Envy&#8217;s cooling system is probably one of the best that I&#8217;ve seen in a laptop.
+Couple of months ago, just about a month before <a href="https://sathyabh.at/2012/12/28/how-cpgweds-came-about-the-engagement/" target="_blank">#cpgweds &#8211; the engagement</a> my Envy 14 laptop started showing signs of dying &#8211; weird noises coming from the vents, system freezing arbitrarily, system getting incredibly hot &#8211; and that's really unusual because the Envy's cooling system is probably one of the best that I've seen in a laptop.
 Soon enough, it became clear that a fan was not working &#8211; my idle temperatures hit 85 degrees C, and start any game or even xbmc, and the temperatures would hit 95-100 and shutdown sooner or later.

-And soon enough, HP&#8217;s diagnostics started informing me that my system fan&#8217;s dead during bootup.
-To figure out which one&#8217;s the dead one, I dismantled the Envy(I was out of warranty anyway) and switched on the laptop &#8211; and was kinda surprised that the laptop was still able to run at all.
+And soon enough, HP's diagnostics started informing me that my system fan's dead during bootup.
+To figure out which one's the dead one, I dismantled the Envy(I was out of warranty anyway) and switched on the laptop &#8211; and was kinda surprised that the laptop was still able to run at all.

 <blockquote class="twitter-tweet" data->
   <p lang="en" dir="ltr">